TerryBool/ecg_mcsharry/README.md

 - signal_generator.py - Initial implementation, kept for experimentation and as a baseline
 - playground.ipynb - Initial messing around, some changes may have broken parts of it
+- data.py - Used for simpler of reading wfdb records
 - parameter_factory.py - Contains class which is used to get parameters for different types of signals
 - parameter_generator.py - Contains abstract class and its children for generating parameters during simulation
 - ecg_generator.py - Main file used for generating ECG signal